slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"In order to attain the impossible, one must attempt the absurd."
 -- Miguel de Cervantes*

-> *"If you can't, you must.
+> *"If you can’t, you must.
 If you must, you can."
 -- Tony Robbins*

-> *"It's kind of fun to do the impossible!"
+> *"It’s kind of fun to do the impossible!"
 -- Walt Disney*

-> *"Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible."
+> *"Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible."
 -- St. Francis of Assisi*

-> *"It's not because things are difficult that we dare not venture.
-It's because we dare not venture that they are difficult."
+> *"It’s not because things are difficult that we dare not venture.
+It’s because we dare not venture that they are difficult."
 -- Seneca*

 > *"I am where I am because I believe in all possibilities."